Pierre-Henri-Bourdeau/jdhm-bo/README.md

 ## Dependencies :cloud:

-Some dependencies are not up to date: angular2@2.0.0-beta.6 require reflect-metadata@0.1.2 and es6-shim@^0.33.3 so this two dependencies can't be updated.
+Some dependencies are not up to date: angular2@2.0.0-beta.8 require reflect-metadata@0.1.2, es6-shim@^0.33.3 and zone.js@0.5.15 so these three dependencies can't be updated.

 ## Known Issues :persevere: